-Methods: 10 cases each of non-hodgkin's lymphoma-diffuse large B cell type, multiple myeloma and CNS glioma- glioblastoma multiforme before starting treatment and 10 age and sex matched healthy controls from general population were chosen for the study.
-Cholesterol substrate was added to the plasma of the patients and the generation of cytochrome F420, free RNA, free DNA, polycyclic aromatic hydrocarbon, hydrogen peroxide, serotonin, pyruvate, ammonia, glutamate, cytochrome C, hexokinase, ATP synthase, HMG CoA redutase, digoxin and bile acids were studied.
+Methods: The following groups were included in the study:- Group A: Non-hodgkin's B cell lymphoma, multiple myeloma and cns glioma- glioblastoma multiforme.
+Group B :- Alzheimer's disease, Parkinson's disease, Huntington's disease and Motor neuron disease.
+There were 10 patients in each group and each patient had an age and sex matched healthy control selected randomly from the general population.
+Cholesterol substrate was added to the plasma of the patients and the generation of cytochrome F420, free RNA, free DNA, polycyclic aromatic hydrocarbon, hydrogen peroxide, pyruvate, ammonia, glutamate, cytochrome C, hexokinase, ATP synthase, HMG CoA reductase, digoxin and bile acids were studied.
 The changes with the addition of antibiotics and rutile to the patient's plasma were also studied.